 - Resisting the urge to pass stool- When you resist the urge to use the bathroom during office meetings or traveling, this makes the stools hard and difficult to pass.
 This is one of the reasons adults develop constipation.

-10 Poses That You Can Do
+10 Poses That You Can Help in Chronic Constipation

 In literal terms, it means Gas relieving pose.
 Constipation often traps gas in the stomach.
 This pose helps to cure many digestive disorders including acid refluxes and dyspepsia.
 This pose also provides significant relief to flatulence by the expulsion of intestinal flatus.
 To do this pose, recline on your back and hug your legs into the chest.
 Then extend one leg and breathe in.
 Hold it for a minute then switch.